kwpeters/VSAirliner_old/README.md

 2. If an older version of this extension is already installed, uninstall it.
 3. Close all instances of Visual Studio.
 4. Run the installer: `VSAirliner\bin\Release\VSAirliner.vsix`

+## Debugging

+This project is configured to launch Visual Studio when debugging.
+In that instance, I have been assigning the current command to the `Ctrl+Num 0` keyboard shortcut.